Hint mode is switched on Switch off

 Amortized bonds represent a unique financial instrument where the principal amount, also known as the face value, and the accrued interest are systematically paid down over the bond's lifespan.
 Unlike bonds with a balloon or bullet structure that necessitate a substantial lump-sum payment at maturity, amortized bonds undergo a gradual reduction in both principal and interest.

 This distinctive characteristic is particularly notable in fixed-rate residential mortgages, where monthly payments remain consistent over an extended term, often reaching up to 30 years.
 The process of amortization is facilitated through an amortization schedule, which meticulously outlines the distribution of these payments, frequently in equal installments.
+Example of mortgage bond: Bay Adelaide East, 3.773% 6mar2025, CAD.

 Amortized Bond

-How Ds Amortized Bonds Work?
+How Does Amortized Bonds Work?

 Imagine taking out a loan, and instead of facing a significant lump sum payment at the end, you make regular, equal payments that contribute to both the interest and the principal.
 In the context of bonds, this systematic reduction of the principal over time is known as amortization.